tsykoduk/greg.nokes.name/_posts/2009-01-12-itunes-backups.md

 <!--more-->

 So, I have a 750gb disk on my AirPort Extreme as a backup target for the Leopard laptops in the house.
 TimeMachine loves to automagically attach and back up all the time.
 I do not have the luxury of Time Machine on my iTunes server, as it's hosted on an old powerbook running Tiger (lappy for long time readers).
 Knowing that Mac <span class="caps">OSX</span> has rsync by installed by default, I thought that it should be a trivial task to just rsync the data over to the AirPort.
-<code>rsync -r --eahfs --showtogo * /Volumes/backup/itunes/</code>

-Seems to work like a charm! <code>--eahfs</code> tells rsync to maintain the extended <span class="caps">HFS</span> attributes, and <code>--showtogo</code> gives us a progress indicator. (by the way, for all you linux geeks out there, <code>--progress</code> shows progress on my Debian box). <em>Note: we assume that you have mounted the backup volume and created an itunes directory on it</em>.
+<code>rsync -r --eahfs --showtogo * /Volumes/backup/itunes/</code> Seems to work like a charm! <code>--eahfs</code> tells rsync to maintain the extended <span class="caps">HFS</span> attributes, and <code>--showtogo</code> gives us a progress indicator. (by the way, for all you linux geeks out there, <code>--progress</code> shows progress on my Debian box). <em>Note: we assume that you have mounted the backup volume and created an itunes directory on it</em>.

 Macs have this wonderful directory <code>/etc/periodic</code>.
 You can guess what it does.
 I dropped my daily script into the <code>/etc/periodic/daily</code> directory, and the weekly script into <code>/etc/periodic/weekly</code>.
 Could not be easier.
 The two scripts simply backup to different directories on the backup volume (<code>itunes.wky</code> and <code>itunes.dly</code>).
 Presto, quick and dirty backups.

-Next week, I add error checking and email reporting to the mix!
+Next week, I add error checking and email reporting to the mix.

 <strong>Daily code</strong>

 <pre><code>#!/bin/bash

 #backup of itunes directory to shared HDD on networky

 #daily backup
 rsync -r --eahfs /Volumes/monolith/iTunes/* /Volumes/backup/itunes.dly/</code></pre>

 <strong>Weekly code</strong>

 </pre><code>#!/bin/bash

 # backup of itunes directory to shared HDD on networky

 # Weekly backup
 rsync -r --eahfs /Volumes/monolith/iTunes/* /Volumes/backup/itunes.wky/</code></pre>